Irfan-Mu3/dagster-example/README.md

-Example dagster project, that is auto-synced to K8s.
+Example dagster app, that is auto-synced to K8s.